 - Overview of the assessment strategy of the programme

 - Coursework

-- Referencing
+- a.
+Referencing

-- Submission procedures
+- b.
+Submission procedures

-- Late submission of assessed work
+- c.
+Late submission of assessed work

-- Use of Turnitin (if applicable)
+- d.
+Use of Turnitin (if applicable)

 - Examinations

 - Academic Misconduct

 - Marking and moderation procedures

 - Release of results

-- Delivery methods and timing of feedback - Importance of feedback
+- Delivery methods and timing of feedback

+- Importance of feedback